raja-65/E-commerce-full-stack-project/README.md

-full stack web developement project as a E-COMMERCE software built with pure html, css, js, php & mysql i have created system with more control for admin you need to set sql backend db and tables and run on local host xampp
+full stack web developement project as a E-COMMERCE software built with pure html, css, js, php & mysql i have created system with more control for admin you need to set sql backend db and tables and run on local host xampp i have not added payment method here for that you can set up a payment gateway from a provider and conect with some logic with place order button hope you liked it and i strongly recommend you to watch this working and function i personally loved it

 TITLE:E-Commerce Web Portal
        --------------------